The Department of Statistical and Actuarial Sciences at Western is pleased to announce the following search for a tenure-track faculty position in

 offers an exceptional

-undergraduate and graduate programs in financial modelling, actuarial science and statistics supported
+undergraduate students and about 60 graduate students pursuing degree programs in actuarial science, financial modelling, and statistics; and supported

 by 23 faculty members.
-The Department is actively involved in a new professional Masters of Data Analytics program hosted by the Faculty of Science and is the home department for new undergraduate program modules in Data Science, both
+The Department is actively involved in a collaborative professional Masters in

-Financial Economics program jointly offered with Economics, Law, and Business and a
+Financial Economics program jointly offered with Economics, Law, and Business.
+It recently introduced an undergraduate program in Data Science and a professional graduate program in Data Analytics.
+It also mounts a

-Collaborative Program in Biostatistics mounted together with the Department of Epidemiology and Biostatistics in the
+Collaborative Program in Biostatistics together with the Department of Epidemiology and Biostatistics in the

 Schulich School of Medicine and Dentistry.